mrbackend/java-trampoline/docs/user-guide.md

 leaf, however, has a value of type `A`.
 You might notice that there is no way that this type can represent an empty tree.
 That doesn't matter much, this example is for instructional purposes only.

-As it happens, this simple interface is all you need to inspect and traverse the tree.
+As it happens, this simple interface is all we need to inspect and traverse the tree.
 The `visit` method realizes kind of a functional visitor pattern, but without the need for a separate `TreeVisitor` class.
-Instead, you provide three callbacks, one for each node type.
+Instead, we must provide three callbacks, one for each node type.

 We can make a very general purpose method for recursively traversing the leaves of `Tree`: